S.C. voters head to polls to vote absentee ahead of Democratic primary

-“It’s just easier to vote absentee,” said voter Doug Dent.
+“It’s just easier to vote absentee,” voter Doug Dent said.
 “I work in the building here, so it’s just easier.”

 There are more than a dozen categories of those who are allowed to vote absentee.

-“If you’re ill, if you’re working from 7 to 7, vacation…they’re not going to be in the county that day,” said Alfreda Parks, who is an administrative assistant for Greenville County Voter Registration and Elections.
+“If you’re ill, if you’re working from 7 a.m. to 7 p.m., [on] vacation…they’re not going to be in the county that day,” Greenville County Voter Registration and Elections Administrative Assistant Alfreda Parks said.

 Park said there’s been a pretty steady flow of people voting absentee and registering to vote, which she says is typical of presidential election years.